CEO and colleague looking at laptop to send secure communications

 BEC Attack Forms

-BEC attacks can take place in several forms:
+BEC attacks can take several forms:

-• Executive Impersonation: Attackers pose as high-ranking executives, requesting urgent wire transfers or access to confidential data.
+• Executive impersonation: Attackers pose as high-ranking executives, requesting urgent wire transfers or access to confidential data.

-• Vendor Fraud: Criminals impersonate legitimate suppliers, requesting changes to payment details.
+• Vendor fraud: Criminals impersonate legitimate suppliers, requesting changes to payment details.

-• Data Theft: Attackers seek to obtain sensitive information such as employee tax forms or customer data.
+• Data theft: Attackers seek to obtain sensitive information such as employee tax forms or customer data.

-• Legal Impersonation: Scammers pose as lawyers or legal representatives, often citing urgent, confidential matters.
+• Legal impersonation: Scammers pose as lawyers or legal representatives, often citing urgent, confidential matters.

 What makes BEC especially dangerous is its ability to evade traditional email security measures.